jacklule/DataViz-Syllabus/Course Outline.md

 - Goal: Storytelling with data
 - GitHub Exercise
 - GitHub Assignment

+#### The Functional Art
+- Assignment: The Functional Art
 - Assignment: FlowingData
 - Assignment: Journalism in the Age of Data
-- Assignment: The elemental forms of data visualization
+- Assignment: The Visual Display of Quantitative Information

 ### [Week 2, Monday, September 5](Weeks/week02-01.md)